 When I rolled over right after waking and saw the notification on my phone that Chadwick Boseman had passed away from colon cancer at 43, only slightly more unexpected, was my reaction to the news.
 I began to sob uncontrollably.

-I am staunchly anti-celebrity culture, all forms of it, this all too Americanism of finding out everything one can about actors, their lives, their romances, what they eat, how they smell– the complete idolization of ordinary humans doing just another job.
-I have always privately classified it as a symptom of being of lesser stock and yet here I was crying over this man I do not know.
+I am staunchly anti-celebrity culture, all forms of it.
+That all too Americanism of finding out everything one can about actors, their lives, their romances, what they eat, how they smell– the complete idolization of ordinary humans doing just another job.
+I have always privately classified it as a symptom of being of lesser stock and yet here I was crying over this man I most certainly did not know.

 This man–Mr. Boseman had the rare honor of being our King, somehow American and African at the same time.

-Having enjoyed the lesser known privilege of growing up undefined by color in Nigeria, I know every time I buy a ticket out of my country to first check what it feels like to be black in foreign spaces.
-I know that my color may not be welcome and that when it is, it is usually because of the far-reaching work of African Americans.
+Having enjoyed the lesser-known privilege of growing up undefined by color in Nigeria, I know every time I buy a ticket out of my country to first check what it feels like to be black in foreign spaces.
+I know that my colour may not be welcome and that when it is, it is usually because of the far-reaching work of African Americans.

 Like when I lived in Rio de Janeiro, recognizing that if I spoke English and replied “sim” when asked if I was “Americana”, the treatment I would receive from the store owner would be tempered compared to if I said “no”, owning up to being just plain “Africana”.